CoopGame for

 to visualize solution concepts in the case of three or four players.

-We wish to end this first chapter of our vignette with four general
+CoopGameWe wish to end this first chapter of our vignette with four general

-remarks on CoopGame
+remarks on CoopGame.

-This is supposed to be the second R
+This is supposed to be the second R package on CRAN

 maintained by the first author after the publication of the

-[42] in November 2017.
+significantly smaller package EvolutionaryGames [42] in November 2017.
 Please feel free to email

-questions regarding CoopGame
+questions regarding CoopGame to

-does not enforce a maximum number of players.
+CoopGame does not enforce a maximum number of players.

 Still, realistically for most concepts provided in CoopGame

-modern computers.
-The authors have employed CoopGame
+on modern computers.
+The authors have employed CoopGame for

-to n = 24 players, but
+up to \(n=24\) players, but

-normally ran out of storage for n > 24.
+R normally ran out of storage for \(n>24\).

-a minimum of two players is needed in order
+In CoopGame a minimum of two players is needed in order

 to define a TU game.